kendalled/ult-yuzu/content/en/controllers.md

 ### How to use Delfinovin

-- Close Parsec, Yuzu, Steam, etc (anything that can use controller inputs)
+- Close Parsec, Yuzu, Steam, etc. (anything that can use controller inputs)

 - Click Delfinovin.exe in the folder where you saved it